Moroccan Cauliflower Recipe

-Moroccan Cauliflower Salad is a medley of vibrant colors and dramatic flavors from the carrots, beets, and cauliflower dressed in chermoula.
-This warm salad that is zested up with the versatile chermoula dressing is a perfect accompaniment to any meat or seafood entrées.
+The Moroccan Cauliflower Recipe is a salad with a medley of vibrant colors and dramatic flavors from the carrots, beets, and cauliflower dressed in chermoula.
+This warm salad with the versatile chermoula dressing is a perfect accompaniment to any meat or seafood entrées!

 While they are difficult to cultivate, requiring particular light, temperature, and soil compositions, they are incredibly nutritious.
-Cauliflower is a very good source of vitamin C, and a single floret contributes 10% of your daily Vitamin C requirements.
-In addition, they are also a great source of Vitamin K, B6, potassium, folate, and fiber, as well as protein, thiamine, riboflavin, niacin, and magnesium.
+Cauliflower is a good source of vitamin C, and a single floret contributes 10% of your daily vitamin C requirements.
+In addition, they are also a great source of vitamin K, B6, potassium, folate, and fiber, as well as protein, thiamine, riboflavin, niacin, and magnesium.

-My first introduction to this dish was, of course, not in Morocco.
-It was in a small unassuming café atop the Three Sisters in the town of Katoomba, in Australia’s Blue Mountains.
-My husband, who had spent several years in Australia, was always waxing lyrical about the abundance of fresh produce there.
+My first introduction to this Moroccan Cauliflower Recipe was not in northern Africa.
+It was in a small unassuming café atop the Three Sisters in the town of Katoomba in Australia’s Blue Mountains.
+My husband, who had spent several years in Australia, talks extensively about the abundance of fresh produce there.
 This unusual warm salad garnished with cranberries sold me.
 The roasted cauliflower was crispy, but there was a sweet and tender freshness to this dish that was accentuated by the chermoula dressing.

 Benefits of other varieties of cauliflower:

-While most of us are familiar with the creamy-white cauliflower, would it surprise you to know that cauliflowers also come in
+While most of us are familiar with the creamy-white cauliflower, would it surprise you that cauliflowers come in other colors?

-• Purple is chock full of anthocyanins, that can help reduce diabetes and inflammation, and has both anticancer and antimicrobial properties which help prevent obesity and promotes cardiovascular health.
+• Purple is chock full of anthocyanins, which can help reduce diabetes and inflammation, and has both anticancer and antimicrobial properties that help prevent obesity and promote cardiovascular health.

 • Green, which has the most chlorophyll is an antioxidant and is also supposed to help treat skin conditions, reduce body odor, improve blood health, and promote weight loss.